 - Cupcake liners: Use cupcake liners in the pan to ensure there’s no sticking.
 You can even give the liners a small spray with nonstick spray to be on the extra safe side.

 - Measure the flour: Use the spoon and level technique so that your cupcakes stay moist and fluffy.
-When too much or too little flour is added, the texture can become dense or dry.

 - Let cool: Let the cupcakes cool completely before frosting.
 The frosting won’t hold its shape if you pipe it on top while the cupcakes are still warm.